 SCDNA and MSWEP precipitation is compared (Fig. 15).
-Since MSWEP merges data from numerous stations, the evaluation of MSWEP based on station data is not independent, which could result in the overestimation of its KGE'.
-Even so, SCDNA precipitation shows higher KGE' than MSWEP for 98.97 % of stations with a median KGE' difference of 0.31.
-Figure 15 shows notable differences between MSWEP and SCDNA at the Canada-US border and the US-Mexico border.
-This is because MSWEP infers gauge reporting times by searching for the highest correlation between gauge data and the temporally shifted reanalysis/satellite estimates (Beck et al., 2019).
-The estimated temporal shift could vary with countries, which results in distinct differences of station-based evaluation results along national boundaries.
+Since MSWEP merges data from numerous stations, the evaluation of MSWEP based on station data is not independent, which could result in the overestimation of its KGE.
+Even so, SCDNA precipitation shows higher KGE than MSWEP for 98.97% stations with a median KGE difference of 0.31.
+Fig. 15 shows notable differences between Canada, U.S. and Mexico which could be due to the differences in observation time of stations in different countries.
 The accumulation periods of station and MSWEP precipitation are inconsistent in some cases, which could affect the evaluation of MSWEP (see Sect.
 5.1).